 And it’s probably not the work.
 It’s the money—or lack thereof—or maybe just the not knowing about the money and the waiting for the money.
 Or the flaky clients, late invoices, and unexpected expenses.
 Sound familiar?

-The Variable Income Rollercoaster
+The Irregular Income Rollercoaster

 Or maybe you work seasonally, and a few large expenses blindside you just as you transition to your slowest months.You’re stressed about money just about every minute of the day—and night, because you can’t sleep when you are stressed about money.